Task A-1 Maintains safe and healthy workplace

 safety practices for using tools and equipment are followed according to manufacturers’ specifications and site-specific practices |

-- safety protection includes: barriers to cover hazardous openings, guard rails, signage
+- safety protection: barriers to cover hazardous openings, guard rails, signage

-- housekeeping includes: sweeping, removing debris, storing materials and tools and equipment
+- housekeeping: sweeping, removing debris, storing materials and tools and equipment

 Knowledge